SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 #### 3. Family First

-Ask any entrepreneur why they did it.
+Ask any entrepreneur why they started their company.
 Ask them, “What was it all for?"

-They’ll all tell you the same thing: money.

-Or freedom.
-You'll probably get a lot of different messages.
+If they are being honest, most of them will say the same thing.
+Money.

-What is life without love?
+But what is life without love?
 It's nothing.

-We do what we do because it's about providing for our immediate families and doing what is best for them.
+John and I do what we do because creating a business that provides an income helps us love and serve our families.

-We carry that principal with everyone we work with.
-Our vendors, clients, employees and ourselves.
+We try to have that mindset with everyone we encounter.
+Our vendors, clients, employees and the people who work behind the counter where we get our coffee in the morning.
 We have to stay focused on what's really important.
-It's not about the money.
+Life is about loving others and wanting what is best for them.

+We are all part of the human family and family comes first.

+One of the things we want to do .
 We believe the modern workplace is flawed.
+People are not put in position to succeed.
 We knew before we ever got into the workforce that the 8-5 grind was not for us.
-People are not put in position to succeed.
 With the emergence of remote work, great benefits and crazy perks, we want to be one of those businesses [(like Buffer)](https://open.buffer.com/distributed-team-benefits/ "Buffer Blogpost on Remote Work") that let people work to live, not live to work.

 Does marketing save lives?
 No, but it can make people happier, and help them find exactly what they are looking for.